Ovarian Cancer

 How is ovarian cancer diagnosed and evaluated?

-If you have a symptom that suggests ovarian cancer, you may have one or more of the following tests:
+If ovarian cancer is a possibility, you may have one or more of the following tests:

-- Abdominal and pelvic CT: takes images of the entire belly cavity and is used to help diagnose the cause of abdominal or pelvic pain and detect cancers of the ovaries.
-An injection of contrast material, as well as oral contrast, is commonly used to enhance the visibility of the lymph nodes and other tissues during the exam.
+- Abdominal and pelvic CT uses x-rays to take images of the entire belly cavity.
+It is used to help detect the cause of abdominal or pelvic symptoms, including ovarian cancer.
+An injection of contrast material, as well as oral contrast, is commonly used to enhance visibility of tissues during the exam.

-- Body CT: (if not already done previously) takes a series of detailed pictures of your pelvis, abdomen, or chest.
-An injection of contrast material, as well as oral contrast, may be used to enhance the visibility of the lymph nodes and other tissues during the exam.
-A CT scan can detect cancer in the lymph nodes, lungs, or elsewhere.
+- Chest CT, Abdominal and Pelvic CT (if not already done previously) take detailed pictures of your pelvis, abdomen, or chest.
+An injection of contrast material, as well as oral contrast, may be used to enhance the visibility of tissues during the exam.
+A CT scan with contrast material can detect cancer in the lymph nodes, lungs, bowel and elsewhere.

-- PET/CT is a nuclear medicine imaging exam that uses a small amount of radioactive material to help determine the extent of or treat a variety of diseases, including cancer.
-PET scans can be superimposed with CT or MRI to produce special views that can lead to more precise or accurate diagnoses.
-PET/CT may be used to evaluate the response of ovarian cancer to therapy, such as chemotherapy.
+- PET scan is a nuclear medicine imaging exam that uses a small amount of radioactive material to help determine the type and extent of disease, including cancer.
+PET scans can be superimposed with CT (PET/CT) or MRI (PET/MR) to produce special views that can lead to more precise or accurate diagnoses.
+PET scans may be used to evaluate the response of ovarian cancer to systemic therapy, such as chemotherapy.

 How is ovarian cancer treated?